Intermediate 6-Day Powerbuilding

 Nutrition Priorities for Powerbuilding

 • Protein: 1.8 to 2.2g per kg of bodyweight daily.
 Six sessions per week with heavy compound work demands protein at the higher end of the intermediate range.
+Six sessions per week demands serious nutrition.
+Our high protein recipes help you keep up.

 • Calories: A surplus of 200 to 300 calories above maintenance supports both strength progression and muscle building.
 Use our macro calculator to find your baseline.